pacelliv/gas-estimator-eip1559/README.md

     // we add the values
     const firtPercentilesSum = sum(slowMaxPriorityFee)

-    // we give our estimes for the 30th percentile console.log(
+    // we give our estimate for the 30th percentile console.log(
         "Manual estimate:",
         firtPercentilesSum / slowMaxPriorityFee.length